 Interactive Poster Sessions

 These presentations have become an integral part of the SIVB meetings.
-A select group of authors will be chosen to participate in these sessions which will begin with each presenter giving a short oral presentation of their poster.
-Then, after the all the poster presentations, the floor will be open for discussion.
+A select group of authors have been chosen to participate in these sessions which will begin with each presenter giving a short oral presentation of their poster.
+Then, after the all the presentations, the floor will be open for discussion.

 The Silent Abstract is a special abstract category for authors unable to attend the meeting.
 Abstracts submitted for the Silent Abstract category follow the same abstract format, abstract fee, and scientific review/acceptance by the Program Committee; and, if accepted, will be printed in the abstract book.
 (Note: Please do not submit an abstract for a poster or oral presentation if you are not attending the meeting.
 Authors, who request a poster or oral presentation slot, but fail to attend the meeting or withdraw their abstract before April 15, 2019, may have their abstracts rejected in the future.)

 The Society for In Vitro Biology will make all reasonable efforts to accommodate persons with disabilities at the meeting.
-The Tampa Marriott Waterside Hotel & Marina is in compliance with the Americans with Disabilities Act.
+The Tampa Marriott Water Street is in compliance with the Americans with Disabilities Act.
 Please indicate your special needs when making your reservations at the hotel.

 The SIVB will host a Science and Technology Exhibition for industry and academic institutions to showcase their technologies, programs and products at the 2019 In Vitro Biology Meeting.
 This is an opportunity for organizations to meet face-to-face with hundreds of researchers and professionals from around the world who are working in the fields of plant and animal biotechnology, cell and tissue culture, genetics, genetic engineering, micropropagation, toxicology, cellular pathology, virology, tissue engineering and more.
 Information can be obtained here or by contacting Meeting Secretariat, Marietta Wheaton Saunders at (910) 755-5431, fax (910) 755-5432, or email.